 I am a registered member of the British Association of Counselling and Psychotherapy (BACP) and am committed to the principles of the Ethical Framework for Good Practice.
 It is a requirement of BACP membership that I undertake continuing professional development (CPD) to ensure that my practice is reflective and my skills are kept up to date.

 Relevant training and CPD:

-Dip Units: Cognitive Behavioural Therapy (CBT) and Helping Children and Young People
+- Diploma in Therapeutic Counselling.
+Study units: Humanistic approaches, Cognitive Behavioural Therapy (CBT) and Helping Children and Young People

 Areas of counselling I deal with

 These categories are for general guidance only.
 You may feel that you don't fit with any of them but that doesn't mean you would not benefit from counselling.
 Every individual is different and their circumstances as they see them, unique.